 Spin Cycle

-Spin Cycle is a series of graphite drawings that explore the mysterious life of clothing in the absence of people.
-Each image features carefully observed textiles — shirts, socks, pants — animated by their surroundings or suspended in absurd scenes.
-Sometimes they're draped across clouds, pinned to the sky by stars, or laid out suggestively, like clues.
-The flatness of the picture plane contrasts with the detail in the fabrics, creating a sense of stillness and eerie presence.
+Spin Cycle is a series of graphite drawings that explore the mysterious life of fabric, drapery, and clothing in the absence of people.
+Sometimes the fabric is draped across clouds, laid out suggestively, or quietly distorted.
+I render the fabric with dimensionality in a flat space.